iAmAbhishekJaiswal/Nux-C/README.md

 # Nux-C
-Nux-C is a simple program for Linux which help you to code in C language.
+Nux-C is a simple program for Linux platform specially for termux user, it help you to code in C language.

 Key-Features :
 1. Coded in Bash shell script Language
 2. Size : 1.91 kb only